Lewis Charles Levin: Political career

+Electoral history

 Personal life

 Levin's exact family tree is difficult to determine.
 He was the brother of Lipman Theodore (L. T.) Levin, listed in 1861 as a member of the Richland Rifles.
 L. T.'s funeral in 1892 was attended by his brother, Nathaniel, thus showing Lewis C., L. T., and Nathaniel to be brothers.

 Levin married Ann Christian Hays (b.
 1812) of Virginia and Tennessee in January 1833.
 Ann was related by marriage to future Tennessee governor and US President James K. Polk (her uncle John Hays was married to Polk's younger sister Ophelia).
 Ann died a year later, in January 1834.
 Levin then married a young widow named Julia Ann Gist, née Hammond (1814–1881) in Baltimore.
 Levin claimed to have met Julia while they were both shopping for tombstones for their late spouses.

-Levin never hid his religious identity and was self-described as "by descent an Israelite", however he was an advocate for Protestantism and his first marriage was officiated by an Episcopal priest and his second marriage by a Protestant priest.
+Levin never hid his religious identity and was self-described as "by descent an Israelite and maintained a belief in Judaism throughout his life", however he was an advocate for Protestantism, though he privately rejected some of its tenets like the Virgin birth and the divinity of Jesus and his first marriage was officiated by an Episcopal priest and his second marriage by a Protestant priest.

 In addition to Julia's daughter from her first marriage, Lewis and Julia Levin had one child, a daughter called Louisa (1840–1919).
 (It is occasionally reported erroneously that there was a son named Louis.)

 Insanity and death

-According to newspaper reports, Levin suffered a complete mental collapse and became so "deranged" that he was placed in the Philadelphia Hospital for the Insane.
+According to newspaper reports, Levin had a complete mental collapse and became so "deranged" that he was placed in the Philadelphia Hospital for the Insane.

 Newspapers report him being committed on a later occasion in June 1859, after a visit to a brother in Columbia, South Carolina.
 Levin is said to have become "dangerous and unmanageable" on the train to Richmond, whereupon friends and railway workers subdued him and detained him in the mail car.
 The nature of his madness is unclear, but one newspaper, expanding on a wire-service story, speculated, "His insanity is supposed to have been brought about by an immoderate use of opium."
 He was returned to the Philadelphia Hospital for the Insane and died there of "Insanity" in March 1860.
 Levin was buried in Laurel Hill Cemetery in Philadelphia.